mouldimus/notes/HTML_Concepts.md

 Functions are valuable because of code reusability—you can invoke functions over and over.
 Since functions in JavaScript contain properties and methods, they are basically objects.

-Functions are useful so you don’t have to keep retyping code; you can instead simply invoke the function whenever needed.
+Functions are useful so you don't have to keep retyping code; you can instead simply invoke the function whenever needed.

 An example could look like this: